yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/headless-sdks-ios/headless-sdk-payment-ios.md

 Once you have completed the steps described before, you can create a payment.
 The back-to-back payment creation must be carried out using the [Create Payment endpoint](https://docs.y.uno/reference/create-payment).
 The merchant should call their backend to create the payment within Yuno, using the one-time token and the checkout session.

-The endpoint response provides the `sdk_action_required` parameter, which indicates if additional actions are needed to complete the payment:
+The endpoint response includes the `sdk_action_required` parameter that indicates whether additional actions are needed to complete the payment:

-* If the customer selects a synchronous payment method, the payment is completed instantly.
-In this case, the `sdk_action_required` field in the API response will be `false`, and the payment process concludes at this step.
-While it is not mandatory to call the `continuePayment` method in this case, it is recommended to ensure proper handling.

-> 📘 Using continuePayment Method
->
-> If `sdk_action_required = false`, you can call the `Yuno.continuePayment()` method, and Yuno will handle the final process to complete the payment.

-* If the payment requires further interaction from the SDK to complete the flow, `sdk_action_required` will be `true`.
-In this case, proceed with Step 6 for instructions.
+For synchronous payment methods, the payment completes instantly.
+In this case, `sdk_action_required` will be false in the API response and the payment process ends.
+If the payment requires further interaction from the SDK to complete the flow, `sdk_action_required` will be true; in this case, proceed with Step 6 for instructions.

 ## Step 6: Process asynchronous payments (Optional)